 Brunswick East High School was merged with Brunswick High School and Brunswick Technical School to form Brunswick Secondary College.
 While the College is now thriving, it is located in the former technical school buildings in Dawson Street.
-But Albert Street is silent on its state education past.

 Brunswick Primary School was merged with Brunswick East Primary, a red-brick classic some distance away.
 Brunswick East Primary is also thriving, although starting to experience the over-crowding which is now typical of inner suburban schools.
-But Albert Street is silent on its state education past.

 There is an extra dimension to the loss of Brunswick Primary, which was one of the original Victorian schools opened in the 1870s.
 In 1972, the Education Department acquiesced to local requests for the Henry Bastow building to be replaced by something bigger.
-So when the Kennett Government closed the school in the 1990s there were no heritage issues surrounding the bulldozing of a 1970s pre-cast concrete monstrosity supplied by the Housing Commission.
-Ironically, if the Bastow building had not been replaced it would have had heritage listing, and been converted into apartments, as occurred with South Melbourne (Dorcas Street) Primary and Yarra Park Primary.
+So, when the Kennett Government closed the school in the 1990s there were no heritage issues surrounding the bulldozing of a 1970s pre-cast concrete monstrosity supplied by the Housing Commission.
+Ironically, if the Bastow designed building had not been replaced it would have had heritage listing, and been converted into apartments, as occurred with South Melbourne (Dorcas Street) Primary and Yarra Park Primary.